- Education and Science»

 Biofilms and Infections

-One problematic factor in biofilm infections is that the film has the ability to release a group of bacteria, which can then create another biofilm in a different area of the body.
+One problematic factor in biofilm infections is that the film has the ability to release a group of bacteria.
+These bacteria can then create another biofilm in a different part of the body.

 As strange as it may sound, the bacteria in a biofilm communicate with each other.
 They do this by releasing chemicals called signaling molecules or autoinducers.
 The signaling molecules affect other bacteria in a process called quorum sensing.